finalsiren1/vrc-dual-ez-translator-by-meiji/README.md

 ### 🎧 Audio Routing Note (For Incoming System)
 To translate other players, the app needs to "hear" your game audio. **You cannot simply select your "Speakers/Headphones" directly in the app.**
-* You must use an audio routing method like Windows' built-in **Stereo Mix**, or a Virtual Audio Cable (e.g., VB-Cable, Voicemeeter) to route the game's output into a readable "Input" for the translator.
+* You must use an audio routing method like Windows' built-in **Stereo Mix**, or a Virtual Audio Cable (e.g., VB-Cable, Voicemeeter, Wave Link) to route the game's output into a readable "Input" for the translator.

 ### ⚠️ Known Limitations
 * **Translation Speed & Bugs:** Translation relies on cloud APIs.
 You may experience delays, or the app might occasionally skip a sentence if the API rate limit is reached or the network drops.